-This blog looks to explore and analyse the leased line vs broadband decision that faces every business.
+This blog explore and analyse the leased line vs broadband decision that faces every business.

 We weigh up the pros and cons of each technology, drilling right down to specific broadband connections available to the UK market, and help businesses determine what is the right fit for them!